This is the multi-page printable view of this section. Click here to print.

 The Game Manager is the root component of every GS_Play project.
 It controls the game lifecycle from startup through shutdown: spawning and initializing all Manager components in the correct order, providing systemic navigation (New Game, Load Game, Return to Title, Quit), and coordinating standby mode for pausing gameplay during level transitions or other blocking operations.

 Every level in your project should contain the same Game Manager prefab.
-This allows you to start the game from any level — in debug mode it stays in the current level, in release mode it navigates to your title stage.
+In debug mode it stays in the current level on start; in release mode it navigates to your title stage.

 Startup Sequence